christianalfoni/module-loader-tdd/README.md

 complexity
 - It is very complex with lots of functionality
 - Have not successfully accomplished code-coverage with it
+- Stack trace is way too long, and does not make much sense

 In RequireJS defense I am not using all the functionality and maybe the projects I work on would benefit more with a different structure etc, but that also indicates its complexity.